-Table 16 : Classification of the M. E. / M.Tech.
+Table 16 :Classification of the M. E. / M.Tech.
 Degree

 SI.No.
-Class Awarded Criteria 2 First class A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all four semesters within three years , which includes one year of authorized break of study (if availed) or prevention from writing the End Semester Examination due to lack of attendance (if applicable). b) Should have secured a CGPA of not less than 7.00 3 Second class a) All other students (not covered in clauses at S.No.1&2 under Clause18) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in Second Class.
+Class Awarded Criteria 1 .
+First class with distinction A student who satisfies the following conditions shall be declared to have passed the examination in First class with Distinction: a) Should have passed the examination in all the courses of all the four semesters in the student's First Appearance within 3 years, which includes authorized break of study of one year (if availed) b) Withdrawal from examination (vide Clause 9) will not be considered as an appearance. c) Should have secured a CGPA of not less than 8.50 d) Should NOT have been prevented from writing end semester examination due to lack of attendance in any of the courses 2 .
+First class A student who satisfies the following conditions shall be declared to have passed the examination in First class: a) Should have passed the examination in all the courses of all the four semesters within three years, which includes authorized break of study of one year (if availed) b) Should have secured a CGPA of not less than 6.50 c) Should NOT have been prevented from writing end semester examination due to lack of attendance in any of the courses 3 Second class a) All other students (not covered in clauses at S.No.1&2 under Clause18) who qualify for the award of the degree (vide Clause 19) shall be declared to have passed the examination in Second Class.